englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 </StackPanel>
 ```

+StateGroup also exposes a JavaScript API, which is documented @(JS-StateGroup:here).

 One can also specify the `TransitionType`, which can be either `Exclusive` or `Parallel`.
 `Exclusive` means that each state will have to be fully deactivated before the next state becomes active.
 `Parallel` means that as one state deactivates, the next one will become active and whatever properties they animate will be interpolated between them.